WendyMwiti/Fake_and_Real_News_Classification/README.md

 Using this project one will be able to tell whether or not an article is legitimate which will improve on how people percieve on things and situations.

+# Deployment:
+The project was deployed using [Streamlit](https://streamlit.io/).
+The link to the deployed project can be found [here](https://beast001-fake-and-real-news-classification-demoml-app-tbg7es.streamlit.app/)

 # Repository Structure:

 ```